OpenSees/OpenSeesDocumentation/README.md

 pip install sphinxcontrib-bibtex
 ```

-2. Download the repo of course, using git from a terminal window
+2. Download the repo using git from a terminal window

 ```
 git clone https://github.com/OpenSees/OpenSeesDocumentation.git
 ```

-3. Once sphink is installed & the repo downloaded, cd to docs folder and build it
+3. Once sphinx is installed and the repo downloaded, cd to docs folder and build it

 ```
 cd OpenSeesDocumentation/docs